 Driving Progress Against Childhood Cancer

-Childhood cancer is rare, yet there are still 15,000 new cases diagnosed in children aged 19 and younger in the U.S. each year.
+Childhood cancer is rare, yet about 11,050 children in the United States under the age of 15 will be diagnosed with cancer in 2020.
 While many types of cancers can appear in people of all ages, we know that kids are not just little adults and treatment often needs to be different.
-Pediatric clinical trials allow for the development of medicines with the unique needs of children in mind and have helped drive great strides against childhood cancer.
+Pediatric clinical trials allow for the development of medicines with the unique needs of children in mind and have helped drive great strides against childhood cancer (1).
 Yet, there is still much more to learn and new advancements to be made.

 Explore the infographic below to learn more about the landscape of childhood cancer and the role of pediatric research in powering progress.

 - J. Woodcock, L.M.
 LaVange.
 Master protocols to study multiple therapies, multiple diseases, or both.
 N. Engl.
 J. Med., 377 (2017), pp. 62-70

 Blog post originally appeared on LillyPad.